What is the purpose of a training plan?

 What makes a good training plan?

-- It should plan for at least the full academic year so that the trainee knows where they are going, e.g. for rotations.
+- plan for at least the full academic year so that the trainee knows where they are going, e.g. for rotations

-- The training plan should be FLEXIBLE with an awareness of deadlines.
+- be flexible with an awareness of deadlines.
 There should be some flexibility for the both the trainee and the department’s commitments.

-- It will be helpful if your training planning can adapt to the trainee’s personal circumstances.
+- if possible adapt to the trainee’s personal circumstances.
 Do they need a block of time to complete their dissertation at the end?
 Or do they need to do a little each week?
 Trainees approach deadlines and deal with pressure in different ways, so an adaptable approach is required.
 Be clear in advance of your expectations.

-Here is a video from our Training Programme Director Jane Lynch and the Education Lead from l West Midlands, Oxford and Wessex Genomics Laboratory Hub sharing their views on training planning.
+Watch this video where Jane Lynch, STP Training Programme Director and Sarah Clinton, Education and Training Lead, Oxford and Wessex Genomics Laboratory Hub share their views on training planning.

 What are good training planning behaviours?

-Training officers should use the Curriculum Library extensively in order to understand the competencies and workplace-based assessments that need to be achieved.
+- use the Curriculum Library extensively in order to understand the competencies and workplace-based assessments that need to be achieved

-Map out when the workplace-based modules that will be undertaken over the 3 years.
+- map out when the workplace-based modules will be undertaken over the 3 years

-Have regular review meetings with the trainee.
-In these, the trainee could take the minutes and define actions.
+- have regular review meetings with your trainee – in these, the trainee could take the minutes and define actions

 What should I include in the training plan?